 From Tokyo, your Japan Rail Pass gives you direct access to all that Yokohama has to offer.
 Both Tokyo and Yokohama are laced with JR train lines, giving you a multitude of travel options.

-- From Ueno Station, Tokyo Station, or Shinagawa Station, take the JR Tokaido Line, Yokosuka Line of the Narita Express.
-This is the fastest route from Tokyo to Yokohama.
+- From Tokyo Station, or Shinagawa Station, take the JR Tokaido line, Yokosuka line or Keihin-Tohoku line (also available from Ueno Station).
+With a 48 minutes travel time, this is the fastest route from Tokyo Station to Yokohama Station (downtown).

-- From Ikebukuro or Shinjuku Stations, you may take the express or limited express train on the Tokyo Toyoko Line (not covered by the JR Pass).
-Depending on your starting point, the trip will last between 20 and 25 minutes.
+- From Shibuya Station, you may take the express or limited express train on the Tokyu Toyoko Line (not covered by the JR Pass).
+Depending on your starting point, the trip will last 40 and 45 minutes.

 Kyoto to Yokohama